xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

   schedule: "*/1 * * * *"
   jobTemplate:
     spec:
+	  ttlSecondsAfterFinished: 600 # Delete job 10 minutes after completion
       template:
         spec:
           containers:
           - name: my-container
             image: my-image
       backoffLimit: 4
-  successfulJobsHistoryLimit: 3 # Keeps 3 completed jobs
+  successfulJobsHistoryLimit: 5 # Keeps 5 completed jobs
-  failedJobsHistoryLimit: 1 # Keeps 1 failed job
+  failedJobsHistoryLimit: 2 # Keeps 2 failed job
 ```

-- Kubernetes will keep **5 successful Jobs** even if they are completed long ago.
+- Kubernetes will keep **5 successful Jobs** (`successfulJobsHistoryLimit`) (default: 3) even if they are completed long ago.
-- If there are **more than 2 failed Jobs**, it will remove the oldest ones.
+- If there are **more than 2 failed Jobs** (`failedJobsHistoryLimit`) (default: 1) it will remove the oldest ones.
+By default, 1 job is kept for job analysis.

 ---